 ● Lower stress and anxiety levels.
 Over time, you can train how your brain responds to the daily stresses of life and help you be more curious and optimistic towards life and, by extension, other people.

-How do you practice mindfulness when on your own?
+How do you practise mindfulness when on your own?

 You can also establish a more formal practice through yoga or meditation.
 There are many available resources on YouTube and several apps that can support you in a yoga or meditation practice.
 Try to find one that works for you!